 Paul's path leading up to his first novel has been quite unorthodox.
 "I never had any aspirations of being a writer, let alone a novelist.
 Shoot, I was lucky to pass my English courses.
 I was a terrible speller, and according to my dad who's from Holland, I couldn't even speak my own language correctly."
 Though Paul has always been an avid reader of the newspaper, he just wasn't much of a book reader, reading mostly non-fiction later in life.
 "The only fiction novel I've read since high school was Jurassic Park almost twenty years ago, and that was only after the insistence of my wife."
 Paul believes his writing developed from the many years of business correspondence.
 "As a regional sales manager I worked out of a satellite office without a secretary.
 Thank God for spell check."

-"Though I had no writing experince, I found I was a good story teller and had a deep passion for my subject matter.
+"Though I had no writing experience, I found I was a good story teller and had a deep passion for my subject matter.
 However, I do have a little guilt for writing a novel after only reading just one in my adult life.
 I feel like a politician running for office who never voted.
 But my style is all my own, not having been influenced by other authors."

 Growing up among astronauts in the late 60's/early 70's was no big deal to Paul, even in his later years visiting these family friends.
 "It wasn't until I was in my 40's and I realized what a special time those years were living in Nassau Bay.
 Soon my zeal for the Apollo era took off."
-Paul started googling Apollo, spending hours doing research.
+Paul started searching the web on Apollo, spending hours doing research.
 He realized he needed to do something with this knowledge he was gaining and eventually came up with the idea for Moon Hoax.